khpatel4991/desmos-code-generaor/README.md

 ## Usage

 This module exports a factory, that accepts an optional argument that allows you to customize disallowed character and disallowed words.
+The generator function returned from the factory now takes an optional `number` argument to generate codes in batches.
+Default is 1.

 ### API Reference